aholstenson/numeric-types/README.md

 const contextWithPrecision = MathContext.ofPrecision(10, RoundingMode.Ceiling);
 ```

+### Rounding modes

+* `RoundingMode.Down` - Round towards zero.
+* `RoundingMode.Up` - Round away from zero.
+* `RoundingMode.HalfDown` - Round towards the nearest neighbor, but if in the middle round towards zero.
+* `RoundingMode.HalfEven` - Round towards the nearest neighbor, but if in the middle round towards the even neighbor.
+* `RoundingMode.HalfUp` - Round towards the nearest neighbor, but if in the middle round away from zero.
+* `RoundingMode.Floor` - Round towards negative infinity.
+* `RoundingMode.Ceiling` - Round towards positive infinity.
+* `RoundingMode.Unnecessary` - Do not round, instead throw an error if rounding is required.

 ## Type: Decimal

 `Decimal` is an implementation of a numeric type that avoids the rounding